rc9000/netdisco_discover_hook/README.md

             # Typical node that happens to speak some LLDP and is thus wrongly considered an undiscovered neighbor device
             - remote_type: proliant
               remote_port: ALOM

+To see what's going on in the hooks queue, use e.g.

+    $ netdisco-do psql
+    netdisco=> select *  from admin where action ~* 'hook:' order by entered desc limit 5;